Typhoon Haiyan: Philippines

 By November 11, the provinces of Aklan, Capiz, Cebu, Iloilo, Leyte, Palawan, and Samar were placed under a state of national calamity, allowing the government to use state funds for relief and rehabilitation and to control prices of basic goods.
 Additionally, approximately ₱30.6 million (US$700,000) had been allocated in relief assistance by the NDRRMC.
 Local and national agencies deployed a collective 18,177 personnel, 844 vehicles, 44 seagoing vessels, and 31 aircraft for various operations.
 CBCP also declared 8 days of mourning for victims of the typhoon on the same date.

 World Health Organization Representative in the Philippines Dr. Julie Hall noted that while many survivors requiring medical attention in the first week suffer from trauma and fractures, the concern shifts toward chronic conditions as the weeks pass.
-The WHO coordinated the massive international response to help the Philippine government meet the acute need for healthcare services in the affected areas.

-Extreme damage to infrastructure throughout the region posed logistical problems that greatly slowed relief efforts.
+The WHO coordinated the massive international response to help the Philippine government meet the acute need for healthcare services in the affected areas.Extreme damage to infrastructure throughout the region posed logistical problems that greatly slowed relief efforts.
 Though aid was flown into local airports, most of it remained there as roads remained closed.
-According to estimates on November 13, only 20 percent of the affected population in Tacloban City was receiving aid.
+According to estimates on November 13, only 20 percent of the affected population in Tacloban was receiving aid.
 With a lack of access to clean water, some residents dug up water pipes and boiled water from there in order to survive.
 Thousands of people sought to evacuate the city via C-130 cargo planes, however, the slow process fueled further aggravation.
 Reports of escaped prisoners raping women in the city prompted a further urgency to evacuate.
 One resident was quoted as saying "Tacloban is a dead city."
-Due to the lack of electricity, planes could only operate during the daylight, further slowing the evacuations.
+Due to the lack of electricity, planes could only operate during daylight, further slowing the evacuations.
 At dawn on November 12, thousands of people broke through fences and rushed towards planes only to be forced back by police and military personnel.
-A similar incident occurred later that day as a U.S. cargo plane was landing.

-On November 14, a correspondent from the BBC reported Tacloban to be a "war zone", although the situation soon stabilized when the presence of government law enforcement was increased.
+A similar incident occurred later that day as a U.S. cargo plane was landing.On November 14, a correspondent from the BBC reported Tacloban to be a "war zone", although the situation soon stabilized when the presence of government law enforcement was increased.
 Safety concerns prompted several relief agencies to back out of the operation, and some United Nations staff were pulled out for safety reasons.
 A message circulating among the agencies urged them to not go into Tacloban for this reason.
-On the west coast of Leyte Island, residents in Ormoc were fearing that the focus on Tacloban City would leave them without aid.
+On the west coast of Leyte Island, residents in Ormoc were fearing that the focus on Tacloban would leave them without aid.
 Though not as hard hit, roughly 90 percent of the city was damaged or destroyed and supplies were running low.
 Hospitals in the city were either shut down or working at partial capacity, leaving many of the nearly 2,000 injured in the city without medical assistance.
-In nearby Baybay, lack of assistance fueled anger and incited looting for survival.
+In nearby Baybay, the lack of assistance fueled anger and incited looting for survival.